beechnut/transition-memo/transition-memo.md

 ### Open Procurement to Smaller Businesses

 __Problem__
-At present, only large businesses have the resources to endure traditional government Requests For Proposals (RFPs) and procurement processes, even when smaller businesses would have been a competitive candidate.
+At present, only large businesses have the resources to endure traditional government Requests For Proposals (RFPs) and procurement processes, even when smaller businesses would have been  competitive candidates.

 __Proposed Solution__